wp-plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 1.6.0 =
+* Add: HTML srcset method.
+* Change: use one file less.
+* Change: most methods were renamed nicely.

 = 1.4.0 =
 * Add: german translation and italian translation.